mweel1/usa_high_level/speech/index.md

 # Speech

-# Agenda

-I was elected out in the mountains and started to be harassed by various technology companies for developing technology that would create competition in the marketplace instead of dealing with the monopolies that our technology companies enjoy today.
+I was elected out in the mountains in Silverado, CA for parks and recreation and started to be harassed by various technology companies for developing standards that would open up the market place.

 I literally couldn’t send e-mails, post on social networks, use my i-phone.
 It was an all-out assault on the technology companies against me.
 It got so bad; I couldn’t operate in society and did some crimes just so I could go to jail and be taken care of.
 I would go the police for help, and they didn’t know how to help.
 I thought if I did more and more bigger crimes they would listen, nothing happened.
 They couldn’t help me.

+Why can't our local police officer run a trace on what computers all my traffic go to from?

 Did time for 2 years straight, and studied more about how government could help its citizens through technology standards – so their plan backfired.
 10 Hours straight, 2 years straight, pencil and paper.